zocker-160/thinkfan-ui/README.md

 ![Screenshot](https://i.imgur.com/UXII1Mg.png)

-This is a complete rewrite of <Link> using PyQt5
+This is a complete rewrite of [scientifichackers/thinkfan-control-gui](https://github.com/scientifichackers/thinkfan-control-gui) using PyQt5.